Kevin Durant upset in first round by Derrick Jones Jr. in NBA 2K Players Tournament

 Tweets about this

+Primetweets No. 1 Seed Kevin Durant Got Upset By Derrick Jones Jr. On The First Night Of The NBA 2K Tournament… https://t.co/WweQ8oXTJf 11 minutes ago

+Retro Fitness Doug The players-only "NBA 2K" tournament kicked off tonight, with No. 1 Kevin Durant getting upset in the first round. https://t.co/ynGmtqNjdm 20 minutes ago

-VCSSports Kevin Durant upset in first round by Derrick Jones Jr. in NBA 2K Players Tournament https://t.co/4PHKxyMEha 5 minutes ago
+Times of News Europe Kevin Durant upset in first round by Derrick Jones Jr. in NBA 2K Players Tournament https://t.co/tRBAYl80Hs 28 minutes ago

-Coro RT @hothothoops: Derrick Jones Jr. pulls off the 16v1 upset and beats Kevin Durant in the first round of the NBA 2K Tournament!
-42 minutes ago
+Yahoo Philippines Top-seeded Kevin Durant didn't last long in the NBA 2K Players Tournament on Friday, losing to Miami Heat's Derrick… https://t.co/8PU0ReTh89 33 minutes ago